 Another advantage with BigCommerce is that they take care of any hosting and software maintenance.
 After new releases, your software is automatically updated.
 And if any problems arise, their team fixes the issues.

-Since BigCommerce hosts and maintains your platform, they also ensure that your store is PCI compliant.
-As an e-commerce seller, you must be PCI compliant to safeguard your customers’ payment information.
+Since BigCommerce will host and maintain your site, it will also ensure that your store is PCI compliant.
+As an eCommerce seller, you must be PCI compliant to safeguard your customers’ payment information.

 As you might’ve guessed, Magento merchants are responsible for their own website's security and need to meet PCI compliance standards on their own.
+Magento regularly releases security patches, but it's on the owners to install them.
 All that extra power and flexibility comes with a little added responsibility.
 If you need help in this area - you know what to do.
 Hit us up!

 One of the most important factors you’ll want to take into consideration when choosing an eCommerce platform are any plugins, apps and integrations you’re going to need.